SherG/cool-iron/blog/quit-facebook.md

 > Does social disapproval, via 'warning labels,' promote independent thinking or its opposite?

-I never had a warning label appended to a post of mine, and I was not active on Facebook after they started doing this.
-But such an ecosystem has zero appeal to me.
-My logical mind is functioning fine.
+Such an ecosystem has zero appeal to me.
 I don’t need Facebook’s omnipresent hall monitors (whether algorithmic or otherwise) to do my thinking for me.

 ## Busybodies Push Facebook Into the Strait of Messina